Last Updated on August 14, 2020 by queenie mak

 Alishan travel guide: What to do in Alishan?

-There is a lot to see in Alishan and it might seem confusing on what you should see first, where to start, etc.
+There is a lot to see in Alishan in Taiwan and it might seem confusing on what you should see first, where to start, etc.

 All the Alishan attractions are pinned in the interactive map below.
 You can find more information about each attraction by clicking on the individual pin.